Kinugawa–Onsen Station: Platforms

-Adjacent stations

 History

 The station opened on 17 March 1919 as Shimo-Taki Station (下滝駅).
 It was renamed Otaki Station (大滝駅) on 19 March 1922, and Kinugawa-Onsen on 19 February 1927.

-From 17 March 2012, station numbering was introduced on all Tobu lines, with Kinugawa-Onsen Station becoming "TN-55".
+From 17 March 2012, station numbering was introduced on all Tobu lines, with Kinugawa–Onsen Station becoming "TN-55".
 It was renumbered "TN-56" on 21 April 2017 ahead of the opening of Tobu World Square Station (TN-55) in July 2017.

 A turntable was installed next to the station during 2016 for turning the steam locomotive to be used on steam-hauled tourist trains operating between Shimo-Imaichi and Kinugawa-Onsen from summer 2017.
 The turntable was acquired from the JR West Miyoshi Station in Hiroshima Prefecture.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 2731 passengers daily (boarding passengers only).